Manishjr18/Text_Captcha_Project/README.md

-# Image_Captcha
+# Text_Captcha

 **CAPTCHA Generation**

+Random Text Generation:
+Create a random string of characters (alphanumeric or numeric) that will be displayed as the CAPTCHA.

+Image Creation:
+Generate an image with the generated text, applying various distortions (noise, rotation, font variations, etc.) to make it challenging for automated systems to recognize.

 Storage:

-A number of random images will be pre-stored in the database categorically (relevant to the image).

-Random Image Selection:

-Select random images from the stored images to be shown as a sample image and images to be shown for validation.

-CAPTCHA Creation:

-The selected random images will be displayed as a sample image and the collection of images that have to be validated based on the sample image.
+Store the generated CAPTCHA text and image for subsequent validation.

 **CAPTCHA Validation**

 User Input:
 Capture the user's input for the CAPTCHA.

 Comparison:

-Compare the user's input with the stored correct CAPTCHA validation result.
+Compare the user's input with the stored CAPTCHA text.

 Response:
 Return a success or failure response based on the comparison.